suni639/fraudsters_phase3a/README.md

     ```

 ## Summary
 This setup includes starting Ganache, configuring Docker, and running all necessary scripts to execute Phase 3A.
 Each script must be run in order, starting with `data_preparation.py` to ensure the data is ready for processing.
-Follow this guide to successfully execute Phase 3A of your project.